efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 #### How To Build A CA Deck

 **Core:**
 All CA decks should start with these cards and from there try to develop for the meta.
 Use {Restart} CA if you want to utilize spells and trap tech options and use {Balance} CA if you want to utilize monster tech options.
-Balance CA can run Hymn of light as a tech, but this is to meet a requirement for spells.
+Balance CA can run {Hymn of Light} as a tech, but this is to meet a requirement for spells.

 ![CA Core](https://image.prntscr.com/image/kOsZpxCUQDSbayQko4ZcJw.png)